Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 Enabling Discovery

-Flair-based filtering creates additional pathways for users to discover your content.
-A post that might be buried in the general feed can be the top result when someone filters by its flair category.
+Flair-based filtering creates additional pathways for users to discover your content outside the main feed.
+A post that might be buried on page 3 of the general feed can be the top result when someone filters by its flair category.

 Community Trust Signals